pl-marasco/CDSE_Benchmark/docker/README.md

 ### 5 - Get the container ID

-If you don't use a pre defined name to get the container id the following command can be used:
+If you don't use a pre-defined name to get the container id the following command can be used:

 ``docker ps``